BisonSchweizAG/commercetools-datalift/README.md

 ## JSON-based migrations

 To execute a migration with JSON data we can create a JSON file in the resources folder and refer to it in a normal Java migration.
-We can deserialize the file manually or use the JsonUtils class from the commercetools SDK for this:
+We can deserialize the file manually or use the helper method *readJsonFromResource()* from the base class *BaseDataMigration*:

 In the following example a CustomObjectDraft is read from a JSON-file and posted to the custom-objects endpoint: